Gain more in-house AI insights at the 2023 ACC Annual Meeting

 Systems considered a threat to people are deemed an “unacceptable risk” and will be banned.
 This would include systems such as:

-- Systems that deploy subliminal, manipulative or deceptive techniques that distort people’s behavior in a way that is likely to cause harm to others;
+- Systems that deploy subliminal, manipulative or deceptive techniques that distort people’s behavior in a way that is likely to cause significant harm to themselves or others;

-- Systems that exploit people’s vulnerabilities with the effect of distorting their behavior in a way that is likely to cause harm to others;
+- Systems that exploit people’s vulnerabilities--due to age, disability, or specific social or economic situation--with the effect or objective of distorting their behavior in a way that is likely to cause significant harm to themselves or others;

 - Systems for social scoring;